Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in repeated sampling

 \section{Estimation of temperature in repeated sampling}

-In single sampling (obtaining one outcome of the system energy), the finite-sized system exhibits significant fluctuations.
+In single sampling, the measured energy of the finite-sized system exhibits significant fluctuations.
 To improve the precision of measurement, we discuss the UMVUE of temperature in repeated sampling with the sample size $M$.
 Let $\bm{i}$=$\left( i_{1},i_{2},...,i_{M}\right) $ denote the microstates in repeated sampling.
 The $M$-independent sampling is equivalent to a single sampling of $M$-identical non-interacting systems.
 Here, we call the $M$-identical non-interacting systems “$M$-sampling ensemble”.

 At equilibrium, the probability of the system at state $\bm{i}$ still obeys the Boltzmann-Gibbs formula:

 where $ E_{\bm{i}}=\sum_{n=1}^{M}E_{i_{n}}\quad(d_{\bm{i}}=\prod_{n=1}^{M} d_{i_{n}})$ denotes the total energy (degeneracy) of state $\bm{i}$.